bneidlinger/RobotWars/RobotWars_app_code.md

 class ServerCollisionSystem {
     constructor(gameInstance) {
         this.game = gameInstance; // Reference to the GameInstance
+        // START CHANGE
-        this.arenaWidth = 600; // TODO: Get these from GameInstance or config
+        this.arenaWidth = 900; // TODO: Get these from GameInstance or config
-        this.arenaHeight = 600;
+        this.arenaHeight = 900;
+        // END CHANGE
     }

     /**